elshamamokoena/elshamamokoena/README.md

   - Microsoft Azure (Proficient)
   - GitHub
   - Asp.Net Core (Highly proficient)
-### Technologies I am skilling up on:
+### Upskilling journey:
   - Angular
   - TypeScript
+  - Technical writing (Competent)

-I can work with other technologies, such as PHP, Java, Node.Js and Python and highly malleable with new technologies.
+I can work with other technologies, such as PHP, Java, Node.Js and Python at a competent level, and highly malleable with new technologies.